 About Our PhotoVoice Project

-Learning Life’s Citizen Diplomacy Initiative engages lower-income American families, starting in Wards 7 and 8 of Washington D.C., in live internet dialogues and project collaborations with lower-income families in other nations to nurture more informed, skilled, connected and caring global citizens.
-This international photovoice project will be the first of a series of projects we work on together over months and years in what we hope is a long-term relationship.
-The electronic photo album that results from this project will form part of a growing personal and collective portfolio of products – photo albums, art works, videos, research reports, articles, etc. — documenting your local community engagement, international collaborations, and your developing skills, knowledge, connections and experiences.
+Learning Life’s Citizen Diplomacy Initiative (CDI) engages lower-income American families, starting in Washington D.C., in live internet dialogues and project collaborations with lower-income families in other nations to nurture more caring and capable global citizens.
+Our international photovoice project is the first of a series of projects our families work on together over months and years in what we hope is a long-term relationship.
+The electronic photo album that results from this project will form part of a growing personal and collective portfolio of products – photo albums, art works, videos, research reports, articles, etc. — documenting our families’ local community engagement, international collaborations, and developing skills, knowledge, connections and experiences.

-As CDI expands, and more families in more communities across the world complete their own photovoice projects, we will gather the growing number of photos in answer to that same question (and other questions down the line) at Learning Life’s website in a kind of electronic photo mural giving viewers a global photovoice perspective from participants across the Earth.
+As CDI expands, and more families in more communities across the world complete their own photovoice projects, we will gather the growing number of photos in answer to the same community question above (and other questions down the line) at Learning Life’s website in a kind of electronic photo mural giving viewers a global photovoice perspective from participants across the Earth.

-- Identify community issues of shared interest to explore in follow-up CDI projects
+- Identify community issues of shared interest for CDI families to explore in follow-up projects

-Interested in learning more, or getting involved as a family or project volunteer?
+Interested in learning more, or getting involved in CDI as a family or volunteer?
 Contact us at email@example.com.